seheon-oh/baygaud-PI/README.md

 ## Cite

-If you use baygaud-PI, please cite the main algorithm paper or relevant application papers:
+If you use baygaud-PI, please cite the main algorithm and relevant applications:

 1. Oh, S. H., Staveley-Smith, L., For, B. Q. (2019), **MNRAS**, 485, 5021–5034.
 2. Oh, S.-H., Kim, S., For, B.-Q., Staveley-Smith, L. (2022), **ApJ**, 928, 177.